What Can You Do with a Master’s in Legal Studies?

 Conciliator

 Conciliators are similar to mediators in that they guide opposing parties toward a mutually acceptable agreement.
-However, while mediators work with both parties, conciliators meet with each party separately—then make recommendations.
+However, mediators work with both parties, while conciliators meet with each party separately and then make recommendations.
 Before a conciliator meets with their clients, the clients agree whether they’ll adhere to the recommendations.

 Human Resources Managers

 Human resources managers are among the potential master’s in legal studies jobs you might choose to pursue.
-Businesses and corporations aim to abide by all laws regarding how they treat employees and operate.
+Businesses and corporations aim to comply with all applicable laws regarding employee treatment and operations.
 Human resources managers strategize and maintain an organization’s administrative functions.
-They are in charge of an organization’s workforce, overseeing employee benefit programs, consulting with managers on human resources issues like sexual harassment and equal employment opportunity, as well as handling staff issues.
+They oversee an organization’s workforce, manage employee benefit programs, consult with managers on human resources issues such as sexual harassment and equal employment opportunity, and handle staff matters.

 Law Librarian